mik00laj/MiniMax-algorithm/README.md

 For example n = 4, consider the vector [2, 0, 3, 1].
 The optimal gameplay for the starting player would be to select [2, 3], leaving the second player with [0, 1] or [1, 0].

+Implemented are three different players against whom the MinMax player plays:

+Random Agent:
+The Random Agent makes decisions randomly without considering any specific strategy.
+It simply chooses a move randomly from the available options.
+This agent can be unpredictable and may not always make optimal decisions.
+However, it can sometimes introduce an element of surprise into the game, which might be advantageous in certain situations.

+Greedy Agent:
+The Greedy Agent follows a simple strategy of always choosing the move that maximizes its immediate gain without considering the long-term consequences.
+It typically selects the option that appears most favorable at each step without considering future moves or opponent strategies.
+While this approach can lead to quick gains in the short term, it may not always result in the best overall outcome.

+Ninja Agent:
+The Ninja Agent is a more sophisticated player that employs a combination of defensive and opportunistic strategies.
+It evaluates potential moves based on their immediate benefits as well as their impact on future gameplay.
+The Ninja Agent aims to minimize risks while capitalizing on opportunities, often adopting a more adaptive and strategic approach compared to the Random and Greedy Agents.
+This agent is more likely to anticipate opponent moves and adjust its strategy accordingly, making it a formidable opponent in many scenarios.

 # Unit Tests
 test.py
 Unit tests have been conducted to verify whether the algorithm has been implemented correctly.